Simalungun Protestant Christian Church

-Gereja Kristen Protestan Simalungun (GKPS - Simalungun Protestant Christian Church) is a Lutheran and Reformed Protestant church formally founded to spread Christianity among the Simalungun people, a tribe living in Simalungun, North Sumatra, Indonesia.
+Gereja Kristen Protestan Simalungun (GKPS - Simalungun Protestant Christian Church) is an Evangelical Lutheran church formally founded to spread Christianity among the Simalungun people, a tribe living in Simalungun, North Sumatra, Indonesia.
 It has a baptized membership of 211,383.

 History

 August Theis led a group of German missionaries to spread Christianity to the Simalungun area after he received a telegram from the local Rheinische Missionsgesellschaft (RMG - Deutschlands-based sending institution) leader.
-On September 2, 1903 they arrived at Pematang Raya to begin their mission among the Simalungunese.
-September 2 has been celebrated each year by GKPS all over the world as an olob-olob (Simalungunese for joyous) day to thank God that the Bible has entered Simalungun.
+On 2 September 1903 they arrived at Pematang Raya to begin their mission among the Simalungunese.
+2 September has been celebrated each year by GKPS all over the world as an olob-olob (Simalungunese for joyous) day to thank God that the Bible has entered Simalungun.

 The sending mission was effectively started in 1904 with August Theis at Pematang Raya and Guillaume at Purba Saribu (western part of Simalungun).
 Not until 1909 did the first Simalungunese Christian baptism occur at Pematang Raya.
 Later in the same year, 38 other Simalungunese were baptized at Parapat.

 Up to 1910, 17 churches were founded inside the Simalungun area.
 They were: